Apalala-sprl/Excel-Functions/README.md

 getDomain return the FQDN (Fully qualified domain name) from a string containing a host, subdomain and domain.

 getIP does a NSLokkup on a hostname and return the associated IP address

+getNameFromIP does a NSLookup on an IP address and return the associated FQDN